 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Even though you have nine party members, it is easy to just stick with Goombario most of the time, since he will tell you interesting info about every area and person, reveal the health of enemies, and his basic attack is one point stronger than everyone else.
+Even though you have eight party members, it is easy to just stick with Goombario most of the time, since he will tell you interesting info about every area and person, reveal the health of enemies, and his basic attack is one point stronger than everyone else.
 If you equip the badge that lets you switch out a party member without wasting a turn, it is even easier, since you can just retrieve a party member than can defeat an enemy that Goombario cannot, and switch him back afterward.

 Watt's basic basic attack ignores enemies' defense, which is really useful against later bosses.
 She can also attack flying enemies, but does not jump on them, avoiding damage from spiked enemies.